 Frame drums exist in most cultures worldwide.
-Variants with different playing styles can be found e.g. in Irish, Native American, North African, Central Asian, Persian, Kurdish, Azerbaijani, Indian, Siberian, Hungarian, and other cultures (the list could possibly go on indefinitely).
+Variants with different playing styles can be found e.g. in Irish, Native American,

 They are often associated with various trance-inducing rituals (e.g. in Shamanism or in Kurdish Sufism).